stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Tempest/index.md

 <div style="margin-top:-10px;"></div>

 #### **Prerequisite:** Channel Divinity
-*You weild the power of the storm with unchecked ferocity.*
+*You wield the power of the storm with unchecked ferocity.*

 When you roll lightning or thunder damage, you can use your Channel Divinity to deal maximum damage, instead of rolling.